hashicorp/vagrant/website/docs/source/v2/cli/box.html.md

 This command repackages the given box and puts it in the current directory so you can redistribute it.
-The name, provider, and version of the box can retrieved using `vagrant box list`.
+The name, provider, and version of the box can be retrieved using `vagrant box list`.

 When you add a box, Vagrant unpacks it and stores it internally.
 The original `*.box` file is not preserved.
 This command is useful for